Ilanga lase Natal

-Ilanga lase Natal (The Natal Sun or Sun of Natal) is a Zulu language newspaper, published in KwaZulu-Natal.
+Ilanga lase Natal (The Natal Sun or Sun of Natal) is a Zulu-language newspaper, published in KwaZulu-Natal, South Africa.
 It was the first ever newspaper to be published in the language.
 It was co-founded in 1903 by John Langalibalele Dube.
 Among its contributors was Magema Magwaza Fuze.
 It is owned by the investment arm of the Inkatha Freedom Party.